cloudwego/community/README.md

 Reach out with any questions you may have and we'll make sure to answer them as soon as possible and as a community member feel free to jump in and answer questions.

-### Community meetings
+### Community meeting

-Coming soon.
+Currently, our community meeting is availiable for contributors only.
+You may contact any maintainer to join the meeting if you are already a contributor.

+Previous community meeting notes can be find [here](/meeting_notes) for your interest and reference.

-### blog
+### Blog

-The [CloudWeGo blog](https://www.cloudwego.io/blog/) has regular posts on releases, technical articles and upcoming events.
+The [CloudWeGo blog](https://www.cloudwego.io/blog/) has regular posts on releases and technical articles.
-If you would like to author a post, reach out to us with a suggestion.
+If you would like to author a post, reach out to us with a suggestion or directly raise a PR [here](https://github.com/cloudwego/cloudwego.github.io/pulls).

 ## Get involved